-This is the story of my week long stay on the edge of the Amazon rainforest and the 3 Ayahuasca ceremonies I partook in.
+This is the story of my week long stay on the edge of the Amazon rainforest and the 3 Ayahuasca ceremonies I took part in.
 The site was across the river from Rurrenabaque, near to San Buenaventura, Bolivia.

 I’d decided that 2016 was the year for me to do ayahuasca in South America.
 I’d done ayahuasca two times before, in 2014 in the South of Spain, without heeding any great lessons, profound spiritual truths or any other things of the sort that ayahuasca is known for.
 In fact, it had been a little disappointing.
 Those two times I drank 1-2 cups each ceremony and didn’t really experience anything other than feeling sick and woozy and then disappointment.
 Zero visions.
-Despite some insight and introspection after the ceremonies, I felt at a bit of a loose end having had high expectations only to come out feeling more or less the same kid with the same problems trapped in his head.
+I got some insight and introspection after the ceremonies but ultimately felt at a bit of a loose end having had high expectations only to come out feeling more or less the same kid with the same problems.

 Weeks later I left for Asia and after a year of working, travelling, and saving for my great American adventure, I was ready.
 I will go to South America, the home of ayahuasca, I will drink ayahuasca there, in the Amazon basin, where it grows native and has centuries of tradition and practice, and I will finally have an ‘ayahuasca experience’.
 I will have powerful, profound and ineffable experiences and come out spiritually refreshed, a better person with a greater understanding of myself and of the universe.